German parties agree on pensions as coalition talks progress

 The SPD, which failed to win voters with a campaign focused on social justice, had before the election wanted a cap of 21.8 percent until 2030 from 18.7 percent.

-In a blueprint deal agreed earlier this month in exploratory talks, the parties also agreed to stabilize pensions at 48 percent of the average wage by 2025.
+In a blueprint deal agreed earlier this month in exploratory talks, the parties also agreed to stabilise pensions at 48 percent of the average wage by 2025.

 Late on Tuesday, the parties also agreed on steps to create 8,000 more jobs in the care sector and improve pay.